WISH Drop-in Centre Society

 Finances

-Administrative costs are 12% of revenues (less investment income) and fundraising costs are 18% of donations.
-This results in total overhead spending of 30%.
-For every dollar donated, 70 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+Administrative costs are 18% of total revenue less investment income and fundraising costs are 9% of donations.
+This means WISH's total overhead spending is 28%.
+For every dollar donated, 72 cents are available to go to the cause.

 Financial Review